rnett/exposedgson/README.md

 `@JsonUseAsID` can be applied to properties (only one per class).
 It tells Exposed GSON to use that property as the entity id when creating the object.

-**When parsing JSON, Exposed GSON will pass the value of this property to the entity class's `findByID` method to generate the entity from the database.**
+**When parsing JSON, Exposed GSON will pass the value of this property to the entity class's `findById` method to generate the entity from the database.**
 Make sure this is the intended behavior.

 When this annotation is present, Exposed GSON will not create a separate database id field in the JSON.